valango/adventOfCode/README.md

 * `day 09:` I _hate_ numbers - I always did!
 * `day 10:` Almost flunked the part#2, wasting several hours trying to apply a tree traversal approach that was inadequate.
 The right solution was much simpler.
 But, I still hate numbers. 😝
+* `day 11:` I love simulations!
+Lost some time because of invalid looping condition (a typo).

 ![](progress.png) ![](quote.png)